Vinaya is the author of "Amazing Alphabet" and "People's War in Nepal: Songs and Narratives From the Frontline."

 Homosexuality in Hinduism

 In Hinduism, carnal pleasure, called Kama in Sanskrit, is one of the four major duties assigned to human beings.
-Other three are dharma (righteous actions), artha (wealth) and mokshya (liberation).
+The other three are dharma (righteous actions), artha (wealth) and mokshya (liberation).
 Hindu theologies do not accept sex outside the context of marriage and adultery is abhorred.
-Hinduism emphasizes a life of celibacy, and gives techniques to abstain from sex until marriage.
+Hinduism emphasizes a life of celibacy and gives techniques to abstain from sex until marriage.
 However, Hinduism has a liberal attitude towards sex.
 Hindu canon consists of numerous texts on how to enjoy sensual pleasure to the fullest.

 Questions This Article Will Answer

 - What do the Hindu scriptures say about homosexuality?